 - How do they ensure data and thereby monetary security?

-The outside administrator oversees plan transactions to assure the retirement plan maintains compliance with ERISA, plan documents, and applicable tax laws.
+The third-party administrator oversees plan transactions to assure the retirement plan maintains compliance with ERISA, plan documents, and applicable tax laws.

 Typical duties include management and compliance: